Daniel5055/valipop/dissertation.md

 Regardless, I believe my refactoring of the record formats also allows for implementing new record types more easily as it encapsulates much of the difficult IO that occurs.
 Developers wishing to add new formats would just need to implement birth, death, and marriage record strings for their given format, and create a new class extending `Record` to map the population to those record strings.

-- Noticed how the implementations of each record format were separated but shared similar functionality
-- Choosing to refactor them all under an abstract class, which would handle  generic functionality
-    - like file creation and record writing.
-    - Decouples IO from the format definition
-        - Makes defining formats easier

-- Implementation-wise, `Record` class had abstract functions to return iterable of sourceRecords for births, deaths, and marriages respectively given the population.
-A sourceRecord stored the relevant information to write, and should represent a row of the record format when converted to a string.
-    - Used iterable type to represent collection as only needed a simple interface to handle each element once (speed up (site)?), memory considerations
-- Therefore to implement a new format, just need to implement sourceRecords for births, deaths, and marriages to specify how a row is represented, and implement `Record` class to map the population to a source record for each overridden function

 ### 6.3.2.
 Integrating graph formats

 When I first repaired the old ValiPop tests, I noticed commented out tests for output formats not available to the user in ValiPop.
 These were specifically for the GEDCOM format, which is a common genealogical data structure (cite), and the GraphViz format, which is a file type for representing graphs.
 These formats appeared to be fully implemented, and I was able to execute them indirectly using the provided tests.
 However, they were not accessible to users using the ValiPop program and so I chose to integrate them directly. (images)